PressCademy/block-in-block/README.md

 **button block**.
 These blocks cannot be moved, but you can completely configure the contents of each block.

-This is a common scenario for websites that have certain patterns that they want to re-use throughout their site, and a [block pattern]() doesn't adequately lock the content down well-enough.
+This is a common scenario for websites that have certain patterns that they want to re-use throughout their site, and a [block pattern](https://wordpress.org/support/article/block-pattern/) doesn't adequately lock the content down well-enough.

+## Installation

+1. Set up Underpin.
+This can be done as a mu-plugin, or added directly to this site.
+See [Underpin's docs for more info](https://github.com/underpin-WP/underpin#installation)
+2. clone this plugin in your WordPress `plugins` directory `git clone git@github.com:wp-Dev-Academy/block-in-block.git`
+3. Activate the plugin